Tuesday , 5 May 2026

 Key Drivers of Price Decline

 • Advancements in Battery Technology: The cost of lithium-ion batteries, the most expensive component of EVs, has decreased due to innovations in battery chemistry and manufacturing processes.
-Solid-state batteries, which are more efficient and cheaper to produce, are also starting to enter the marke
+Solid-state batteries, which are more efficient and cheaper to produce, are also starting to enter the market.

 • Increased Production Scale: Automakers are ramping up production to meet rising demand.
 This scaling has allowed for economies of scale, reducing the overall cost of EVs.
 Companies like Tesla, BYD, and Volkswagen have led the charge in mass production.